 All applications must be submitted at the same time.

-- Incident Command System (ICS)-100-level and ICS-200-level training.
-Preferred courses are Q0462 and Q0463, available through NFA Online.
+ICS 100 level and ICS 200 level training.
 Chief’s signature attests that the applicant has completed this required training and that their job assignment meets the student selection criteria within their organization.